-Pacific College improves lives by educating and inspiring compassionate, skilled leaders of traditional medicine and integrative health sciences.
+Pacific College improves lives by educating and inspiring compassionate, skilled leaders of patient-centered, traditional East Asian and integrative healthcare.

 Core Value Statement & Core Values

 All members of the Pacific College community embody the intention of improving lives exponentially by supporting health and wellbeing through our daily actions.